bhill7473/BanknoteClassifier/README.md

 # BanknoteClassifier
 Deep learning model to predict if a banknote is real or fake.
-This deep learning model is built using the Tensorflow Sequential model.
+This deep learning model is built using the Tensor Flow Sequential model.

 [Here is linkto source of data](https://archive.ics.uci.edu/ml/datasets/banknote+authentication)